Authorised Representatives for In-Vitro Diagnostics Regulation

-An Authorized Representative is any person naturally or legally established in the European Union who is explicitly designated by the manufacturer to act on their behalf.
-This person may be addressed by authorities and bodies within the Community, instead of the manufacturer themselves, with regards to the requirements of this Directive.
+An Authorised Representative is any person naturally or legally established in the Union who is explicitly designated by the manufacturer to act on their behalf.
+This person may be addressed by authorities and bodies within the Community, instead of the manufacturer themselves, with regards to the requirements of this Regulation.

 What are the duties of an E.A.R?

-The role of a European Authorized Representative is both varied and challenging.
+The role of a European Authorised Representative is both varied and challenging.
 The main duties include, but are not limited to, the following:

 - Providing a registered address within the European Union

-- Keeping all technical documentation available for inspection by the European Authorities
+- Keeping technical documentation, EU Declaration of Conformity and CE Certificates available for inspection by the European Authorities

 - Taking care of any incident reporting